-Pivot Arts and Loyola University’s Department of Fine and Performing Arts (DFPA) continue their partnership with a unique Performing Arts Incubator Program for professional artists, which includes mentorships for Loyola undergraduates.
-This year for the first time the incubator will take place during Loyola’s summer session and culminate with a showing of works-in-progress as part of the Pivot Arts Festival.
+Pivot Arts and Loyola University’s Department of Fine and Performing Arts continue their partnership with a unique Performing Arts Incubator Program for professional artists, which includes mentorships for Loyola undergraduates.
+The 2019 incubator will take place at Loyola University Chicago from May 20 – June 9 and culminate with a showing of works-in-progress as part of the 2019 Pivot Arts Festival.
 We are no longer accepting applications for the 2019 program from professional artists, if you are a LOYOLA STUDENT who would like to participate, please speak with your professor about registering and/or participating.

-The program provides companies and/or ensembles of artists time and space to develop work that is innovative and often blurs the boundaries between music, dance, theater and other disciplines.
-Projects are often devised works, scripts-in-progress and range from the gem of an idea to a nearly completed work that needs more time in development.
+The program provides companies, and/or ensembles of artists and collaborators, time and space to develop contemporary performance that often blurs the boundaries between music, dance, theater and other disciplines.
+Projects are often devised works, scripts-in-progress, dance/theater works and range from the gem of an idea to a nearly completed work that needs more time in development.

 The Rude Mechs are a nationally-known theater company from Austin, Texas.
 They have received over 180 local and national awards and nominations for their work and have had four Off-Broadway premieres and toured to top national venues.
 Their piece NOT EVERY MOUNTAIN will perform in the Pivot Arts Festival and then perform at the Guthrie Theater in Minneapolis after its Chicago premiere.

 Chicago Fringe Opera and BraveSoul Movement will develop a new piece THE ROSSINI PROJECT, a music- and movement-based adaptation of Rossini’s opera ‘The Barber of Seville’, using opera singers, rappers, hip-hop breakdancers and DJs to remix a story of interracial love as a live dance party.